stan-dev/stan-mode/README.md

 ### Via package.el

-The is the recommended way to install `stan-mode` is using the built-in package manager of Emacs 24, `package.el`.
+The is the recommended way to install `stan-mode` is using thebuilt-in package manager of Emacs 24, `package.el`.
 This allows for easy updating of `stan-mode` from within emacs.
 If you are using Emacs 23, you will need to install `package.el`.

 The stan packages are available from [MELPA](http://melpa.milkbox.net).
 If you're not already using MELPA, follow its installation [instructions](http://melpa.milkbox.net/#/getting-started).